A Very Opinionated, Bossy, No-Nonsense, Portugal Road Trip Itinerary (Lisbon & North)

 ABOUT THE AUTHOR

-I travel slow (long stays), but action-packed.
+My free and for-purchase guides are action-packed, very opinionated, and lean heavy on wayfaring (enjoying destinations by foot, road trips).
 I specialize in travel for active, 40+ traveling couples who neither spend extravagantly nor journey on a shoestring.
 I know where to splurge and where to save, and will advise on the best way to thrive when on the road.
 I live and work from abroad 8 months of the year with my husband, Adam.
 The other four, I explore every last hiking trail in my home of Sedona, Arizona, USA.
 FYI — we rent out our home nightly via Airbnb and VRBO.
 Check out at sedona-vacation-home.com.
 I'm food-motivated and passionate about weird, little museums; explore by foot whenever I can — clocking miles on pavement, sand, and single track in places as diverse as Kyoto, Cartagena, and Tallinn.
 I balance my travel time returning to favorite spots (Oaxaca, Mexico; Siem Reap, Cambodia) and peeling back the layers of somewhere new.
+I'm available for hire as a travel consultant and I will continue producing very opinionated travel guides here on Thatch and publish my travel musings via posts and stories on Instagram via @wayfarerdawn and on my website wayfarerdawn.com.

 Send A Tip